 The worldwide transmission of COVID-19 has likely shifted your daily calendar into a jumble.

 Today’s houses are firmly closed, which is fantastic for energy efficiency.
-But it also means your inside air may be more contaminated than the air outside.
-In reality, the says it can be two to five times worse than outdoors.
-This may be problematic, since the has calculated we spend about 90% of our time inside.
+But it also means your inside air may be worse than the air outside.
+In reality, the EPA says it can be two to five times worse than outdoors.
+This may be problematic, since we spend about 90% of our time inside.

-There are a lot of factors that can lead to poor indoor air quality, such as cleaning products and air fresheners.
+There are many factors that can lead to poor indoor air quality, such as cleaning products and air fresheners.
 These may result in headaches and exasperate allergies and asthma.

 Unsure which solution is best for your residence?
 Our expert professionals can perform an indoor air quality audit.
-We’ll test several areas that impact your air, such as dust levels, VOCs and ventilation.
 Based off of the outcome, we can then advise you on the best choice for your home’s distinctive needs.

 Keep reading to find out more about the air quality products we sell.